sapronaut/urban-transit-intelligence/README.md

 pip install -r requirements.txt
 ```

-### 4. Train the Model
+### 4. Train the Models
 ```bash
 python src/models/train.py
 ```

-This runs RandomizedSearchCV, logs all candidate runs to MLflow, and saves the best model to `model.pkl`.
+Runs RandomizedSearchCV for both Random Forest and XGBoost, logs all candidate runs to MLflow, compares test-set performance, and saves the winner to `model.pkl`.

 ### 5. Start the FastAPI Backend
 ```bash